Chris Partlow: Season 5

 Chris faces weapon charges from his arrest at the car stop but manages to get the hearings delayed.
-In the meantime, the police are unable to gather enough evidence to file charges on the vacant house murders related to Chris and Snoop, and begin a prolonged surveillance operation into the Stanfield Organization.
-Marlo and Chris respond to the efforts of the police investigation by stopping all phone communication to avoid further incriminating themselves, and instead meet face to face; they also scale back on committing violent crimes.
+In the meantime, the police cannot gather enough evidence to file charges on the vacant house murders related to Chris and Snoop, and begin a prolonged surveillance operation of the Stanfield Organization.
+Marlo and Chris respond to the investigation by stopping all phone communication to avoid further incriminating themselves, and instead meet face to face; they also scale back on committing violent crimes.

 Chris continues to mentor Michael Lee, who at this point was given his own corner after a meeting with Chris, Snoop, and Marlo following Chris's murder of Devar.
 Upon concluding those issues, Marlo begins to scheme against the co-op, plotting against "Proposition Joe" Stewart by gathering information on his suppliers, so that he can establish his own connection to them and cut out the rest of the Baltimore crews and dealers who are dependent on the high quality supply of drugs sold by The Greek.

 Marlo's efforts allow him to gain new information regarding the dealers, and he instructs Chris to arrange a meeting with imprisoned Ukrainian enforcer Sergei Malatov to broker a meeting with The Greeks, after finding out Sergei is connected to The Greeks.
 Chris finds more information on Malatov at the courthouse, resulting in an initial meeting with Avon Barksdale, who is incarcerated in the same prison as Sergei, and formerly part of the drug ring connected to Sergei, and serves as the gatekeeper to Sergei.

 While Marlo conspires to wholesale drugs, the Major Case Unit is shut down as part of Mayor Carcetti's cutbacks on public spending, including policing.
 Consequently, narcotics, violent crimes, and homicides cannot be monitored as closely by the Baltimore police.
 Stanfield's organization notices this and resumes its criminal activities with full effect: Chris and Snoop gun down Junebug (a rival who may have been spreading rumors about Stanfield), attack Webster Franklin's territory (as he had refused the Stanfield package), and lure Omar Little out of retirement in Puerto Rico.

 Chris leaves the Webster Franklin assignment to Snoop, but takes Snoop and Michael with him to kill Junebug.
-Chris waits for Junebug outside the victim's home and tutors Michael in the importance of the element of surprise.
+Chris waits for Junebug outside the victim's home and tutors Michael on the importance of the element of surprise.
 They disable the surveillance cameras, and Chris orders Michael to kill anyone who escapes out the back of the house.
 Chris and Snoop then stage a home invasion, killing Junebug, his bodyguard, and his domestic partner.
-The two children present escape with their lives: one hides in a closet, while the other flees out the back door.
+The two children present survive: one hides in a closet, while the other flees out the back door.
 Michael lets the child go.
 The triple homicide is investigated by Detective Kima Greggs.